xgvargas/sublime-ascii-art/README.rst

 Kind of usefull to separate blocks in a big file....
 I guess....

-.. warning:: This plugin depends on internet to remotelly generates the AScii-Art
+.. warning:: This plugin depends on internet to remotelly generate the Ascii-Art

 .. note:: Thanks to `Ascii Generator <http://www.network-science.de/ascii/>`_